micahwoods/atcweb3/content/post/whats-the-best-way-to-keep-up/index.md

 8. Books.
 I've got [four books available now](https://www.asianturfgrass.com/#books) and am always working on getting more.

 9. Have you ever checked out [Google Scholar](https://scholar.google.com/citations?user=JAlxOXEAAAAJ&hl=en)?
 That link has a lot of technical articles I've written or co-authored.
-And there are even more---209 to be exact, as of today---at the [Turfgrass Information File](http://tic.lib.msu.edu/tgif/flink?name=Woods,%20Micah).
+And there are even more---211 the last time I checked---at the [Turfgrass Information File](http://tic.lib.msu.edu/tgif/flink?name=Woods,%20Micah).